 Funds raised will make a part of the executive costs of the fellowship and shall be used towards recruiting fellows from within and outside of Kashmir.
-If you wish to sponsor a fellow for a year or a student (one or many) for a year, the costs are as follows:

 Teach to ELICIT is a pioneering initiative to address the pscho-social impacts of conflict on children in Conflict impacted territories.
 We do this by building a community of educators, who leverage mainstream classroom teaching to create well-being and constructive resilience for children, themselves and the community.

 Our impact in the words of our students: